Hypfer/Valetudo/docs/_pages/faq.md

 This isn't happening anymore on the S5 FW 2008+ due to roborock having optimized their software quite significantly so that they could manufacture the S5 Max with only 256MB RAM as opposed to the 512MB on the S5.

-However we've also found a mitigation which prevents this issue from appearing on the V1 which hasn't yet received the new and memory-optimized roborock firmware code.
+However, we've also found a mitigation, which prevents this issue from appearing on the V1, which hasn't yet received the new and memory-optimized roborock firmware code.

 If you build your firmware with the fix reset option (on by default), it will contain a script that on each reboot checks